-Standard Deduction for a Senior Citizen
+Standard Deduction for Senior Citizens

-Assisted Living Deduction
+Assisted Living Senior Tax Deduction

 Retirement Plan Contribution Deduction

 Seniors who are retired, or even semi-retired, are still able to make tax-deductible contributions to their retirement plans, including IRAs.
 For individuals over the age of 50, there are also higher contribution limits for traditional IRAs, 401(k)s and Roth IRAs.

 Health Savings Account Tax Deduction for Seniors

 Health savings account (HSA) contribution limits for 2023 are going up significantly.
 The annual inflation-adjusted limit on HSA contributions for self-only coverage will be $3,850, up from $3,650 in 2022.
 The HSA contribution limit for family coverage will be $7,750.